stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 labels:
   cloud: auto-detect
   cluster.open-cluster-management.io/clusterset: default
-  name: $INFRA_ID
+  name: $CLUSTER_NAME
   vendor: OpenShift
-name: $INFRA_ID
+name: $CLUSTER_NAME
 spec:
   hubAcceptsClient: true
   leaseDurationSeconds: 60
 EOF
 ```
-Note: the name listed here will be the infra-id of your hosted cluster.
-If you want to use a `ManagedCluster` name other than `$INFRA_ID`, use the name you want, and include the following annotation on the HostedCluster `cluster.open-cluster-management.io/managedcluster-name: $MANAGED_CLUSTER_NAME`
+Note: the name listed here will be the CLUSTER_NAME of your hosted cluster.
+The name provided in the `HostedCluster` annotation `cluster.open-cluster-management.io/managedcluster-name` must match the name given to the `ManagedCluster` resource.

 10. Check the status of your hosted cluster via: